Dark Ages Gaming at Dogs of War 2017

 The Spanish had their Almughavars in the middle, flanked by Spearmen and Knights - this was to be a battle plan even less subtle than that of the Rus and Vikings who has again deployed exactly the same way as in the previous games.

-As the Elders back in the villages prayed to the gods of Andrey Shevchenko's stinking pants, the Rus marched forward to see their flank rest on the protective corner of the village.
+Animated by the spirit of Steffan the chicken-castrator's hammer-tossed nipple clamps, the Rus marched forward to see their flank rest on the protective corner of the village.
 The Rus Abbott was part of the unit with the yellow Raven banner, and was facing plenty of enemy knights

 Russ Abbott is ....Cooperman

-As the Elders back in the villages prayed to the gods of Mila Kunis' goat-rogering Codpiece, the Viking and Rus skirmishers furiously showered the onrushing Almughavars with bowfire as the two armies closed at near warp speed
+Driven forward by throughts of Steffan the chicken-castrator's hairy nasal hair, the Viking and Rus skirmishers furiously showered the onrushing Almughavars with bowfire as the two armies closed at near warp speed

 Exciting head-on train crash!